TheKraken9/web_service_N_tiers/README.md

 # web_service_N_tiers
- this code use 3 server application and 4 database connected with React Js
+ this code uses 3 server applications and 4 databases connected with ReactJs